pprachas/fenics_arclength/README.md

 If you find any issues, bugs or problems with FEniCS-arclength, please use report them using the [GitHub issue tracker](https://github.com/pprachas/fenics_arclength/issues).
 For efficiency, please include a minimum working example (to reproduce the error/bug) as well as the error itself.

+We also welcome any questions and suggestions in the using [Github Discussions](https://github.com/pprachas/fenics_arclength/discussions)!